HeardLibrary/linked-data/vanderbot/README.md

 - wikidata-csv2rdf-metadata.js
 - wikidata-csv2rdf-metadata.css

-The upgrade now supports monolingual string values the complex value types globecoordinate and quantities.
+The upgrade now supports monolingual string values the complex value types globecoordinate and quantity.
 Other scripts were not affected.

 ----
 Revised 2020-12-22